maze7/tetris/README.md

 # Tetris

-This project implements a simple tetris clone using software engineering best practices.
+This project implements a simple tetris clone, including an AI which plays itself.

 # Getting Started